jdiemke/delaunay-triangulator/README.md

 ### History
 ##### 2016-05-05 / Release 1.0.3
 -   Changed coding style guides (all indentation should be done with 4 space characters from now on)
+-   The Delaunay triangulation library now uses the List interfaces in order to decouple client code from using a specific implementation for providing a list of 2d points

 ##### 2015-11-22 / Release 1.0.2
 -   Added [project site](http://jdiemke.github.io/delaunay-triangulator) and [Javadoc](http://jdiemke.github.io/delaunay-triangulator/javadoc)